How to define variables and display their values in AnQiCMS templates?

 {% endarchiveList %}

 In this example,for item in articlesIt will assign the current article data toitemvariable.
-We can then useitem.Link/item.TitleAccess and display the various attributes of the article in English.forloop.CounterThese built-in variables can also help us get the current index and other information of the loop.
+We can then useitem.Link/item.TitleIn order to access and display the various properties of the article.forloop.CounterThese built-in variables can also help us obtain information such as the current index of the loop.

-Conditional display:ifstatement
+Conditional display:ifStatement.

 {% if item.Thumb %}